Keep your running free of lower leg distress

 “Stop running and rest for a few weeks,” say Parkinson.
 “Depending on the severity of the symptoms, you may not need to completely rest.
 Talk to a physiotherapist and discuss ways you can modify your exercises to help get you running again and prevent the condition recurring.

-“If rest isn’t helping, a physiotherapist will be able to develop a training programme that lets you gradually increase your level of activity and helps you get back to your usual exercise regime.”
+“If rest isn’t helping, a physiotherapist will be able to develop a training program that lets you gradually increase your level of activity and helps you get back to your usual exercise regime.”

 Stretching your calf, shin and hamstring muscles regularly, as well as strengthening your glutes, core and quads, will also help treat and prevent shin splints.